cheerful/freckle-apidocs/content/v2/index.md

 ## Pagination

-Responses including multiple items will be paginated to 30 items by default.
+Responses including multiple items will be paginated to 30 items per page by default.
 The page can be changed by using the `page` query parameter.
 Note that the `page` parameter starts with 1.

-Some actions can use the `per_page` parameter, which will be documented in the resource's API page.
+Some actions can use the `per_page` parameter to return up to 1,000 items per page.

 ### Link Header